iamjacek/barber/README.md

 # barber
 First site
-create a website from ready graphic project
+create a website from provided design